-The most extensive experience with measures to promote renewable energy, including small hydropower, is in Europe, where three main types of measures have been used: (a) feed-in tariffs, where electricity suppliers are obliged to purchase renewable electricity at a technology specific price (e.g. in Germany and Spain); (b) obligations on electricity suppliers where the renewable electricity price is set at technology specific auctions (e.g. Non-Fossil Fuel Obligation in UK); and (c) obligations on electricity suppliers where the renewable energy certificates (e.g. new system in UK, see Annex 14).
+The most extensive experience with measures to promote renewable energy, including small hydropower, is in Europe, where three main types of measures have been used: (a) feed-in tariffs, where electricity suppliers are obliged to purchase renewable electricity at a technology specific price (e.g. in Germany and Spain); (b) obligations on electricity suppliers where the renewable electricity price is set at technology specific auctions (e.g. Non-Fossil Fuel Obligation in UK); and (c) obligations on electricity suppliers where the renewable electricity price is set by trading renewable energy certificates (e.g. new system in UK, see Annex 14).